andy-stewart-design/shdr/README.md

 const gl = new GlslRenderer({ container, frag, uniforms });
 ```

-Importantly, you **should not** add a prefix to you unform names.
-Instead, that should be set during initialization using the `uniformPrefix` option, which defaults to "u\_".
+Importantly, you **should not** add a prefix to the keys in the unform object.
+Instead, you should set a `uniformPrefix` during initialization (defaults to "u\_"), which will be prepended to each uniform before being passed to the shader.

 ### Uniform Types